WebFiori/docs/routing.md

 We have said that there are 4 different types of routes.
 In general, the idea of creating route for each type will be the same.
 The only difference will be the location of the resource that the route will point to.

-### View Route
+### Page Route

 This type of route is the most common type of routes.
 It is a route that will point to a web page.
 The page can be simple HTML page or dynamic PHP web page.
-Usually, the folder `app/pages` will contain all the views.
-The method [Router::view()](https://webfiori.com/docs/webfiori/framework/router/Router#view) is used to create such route.
+Usually, the folder `pages` of your application will contain all pages.
+The method [Router::page()](https://webfiori.com/docs/webfiori/framework/router/Router#page) is used to create such route.

-In order to make it easy for developers, they can use the class [`ViewRoutes`](https://webfiori.com/docs/app/ini/routes/ViewRoutes) to create routes to all views.
+In order to make it easy for developers, they can use the class [`ViewRoutes`](https://webfiori.com/docs/app/ini/routes/ViewRoutes) to create routes to all pages.
 The developer can modify the body of the method [`ViewRoutes::create()`](https://webfiori.com/docs/app/ini/routes/ViewRoutes#create) to add new routes as needed.

-Lets assume that we have 3 views inside the folder `app/pages` as follows:
+Lets assume that we have 3 pages inside the folder `pages` as follows:
 * /pages/HomeView.html
 * /pages/LoginView.php
 * /pages/system-views/DashboardView.php